Enabling Distributed Tracing

 1. From the Cloud Console, click User & Account, select Account Details, and then click the Distributed Tracing tab.

-2. Click the ellipsis associated with the tracing destination you want to edit and select Edit to open the Edit Tracing Destination dialog.
+2. Click more actions associated with the tracing destination you want to edit and select Edit to open the Edit Tracing Destination dialog.

 3. Change the fields on the window as needed and click Update.